“All the unhappiness of men arises from one simple fact: that they cannot sit quietly in their chamber.” –Blaise Pascal

 It seems to me that the stronger a writer’s capacity for mindfulness (the ability to focus our attention exactly where and when we want), the more seamlessly we can transition from practical-life-brain to creative-process-brain, get into the creative zone, and stay in this zone for longer periods.
 “Only through sitting still,” Iyer adds, “can we have lasting insights.”

-Another gem from The Art of Stillness reminds us to (seriously) shut off our phones, pinging email notifications, and social media pages while working on creative projects, “Research in the new field of interruption science has found that it takes an average of twenty-five minutes to (neurologically) recover from a phone call.
+Another gem from The Art of Stillness reminds us to (seriously) shut off our phones, pinging notifications, and social media pages while working on creative projects, “Research in the new field of interruption science has found that it takes an average of twenty-five minutes to recover neurologically from a phone call.
 Yet such interruptions come every eleven minutes—which means we’re never caught up with our lives.”
 He explains that nowadays it’s the ability to sift through information that is more important than the ability to gather information.

 During my second walk through the precariously balanced inuksuks, I noticed new stones that the rock gardener had added since the week before: new towers and driftwood artistically distributed in the sand.
-I’d refocused my attention for a while, soaking in my environment and feeling physically at peace within it.
+I had refocused my attention for a while, soaking in my environment and feeling physically at peace within it.
 But again, before too long, I caught my thoughts drifting back to things to do and people to call.
 I noticed my mind drifting, and brought myself back to the moment.
 I had everything I needed to remember scribbled out in my daybook, so I wouldn’t forget anything, and it would all be there when I got home.
 I shook off the self-imposed sense of urgency.
-I sat on a big rock with Lulu on my lap, her large ears opening up to the sky, her warm body against my belly, her little head rested on my forearm, tiny leg draped over my elbow.
+I sat on a big rock with my Chihuahua on my lap, her large ears opening up to the sky, her warm body against my belly, her little head rested on my forearm, tiny leg draped over one elbow.

 Could there be anything more precious than this exact moment, right now, holding my beautiful dog, a loving sentient creature, on a riverbank in the foothills, clouds parting above our heads, mellow sun streaming down on our faces after weeks of summer rain?
 Nope, this is it.
 Bliss.